 Thankfully I was only there for one afternoon!
 I found out that BOTH the activities I’d been recommended in Dubrovnik cost around 20 euros… eek!
 So I just walked the Old Town for free.

-That said, off-beat cities and underrated natural attractions are going to be more affordable.
-Checking out the best things to do in Split will of course be cheaper than Dubrovnik.
+That said, off-beat cities and underrated natural attractions will be more affordable.
+Checking out the best things to do in Split will, of course, be cheaper than in Dubrovnik.

 FURTHER BALKANS ON A BUDGET ADVICE:

 - go to the supermarket and cook at your apartment or hostel

 - travel between countries and cities by bus or train (flights in the region are more expensive and unnecessary)

 - stay in hostel dorms for the cheapest deals, or share a room with your partner/friend in a hostel or guesthouse